20 March 2018: v1.2 – simplifications, including correction of sundry errata plus:

 12.4.2. if the other party’s recovery from the first party is a taxable supply, any GST payable in respect of that supply, such that after the other party meets the GST liability, it retains the net amount.

 13. Force Majeure

-13.1 Neither party is liable for any breach of its obligations under this Agreement to the extent that the breach resulted from a Force Majeure Event provided that it:
+13.1.
+Neither party is liable for any breach of its obligations under the Agreement to the extent that the breach resulted from a Force Majeure Event provided that it:

-14.3 Each party must at its own expense do everything reasonably necessary to give full effect to this Agreement and the events contemplated by it.
+14.3.
+Each party must at its own expense do everything reasonably necessary to give full effect to the Agreement and the events contemplated by it.